-- The sum of your scores will determine your final score for the Series.
+- The sum of your points will determine your final score for the Series.

-- You must run at least four races to qualify for Series awards.
+- You must run at least four races in 2014 to qualify for Series awards.

-- If you run more than four races, your final score will use the points from your highest score four races.
+- If you run more than four races, your final score will use the points from your highest points in four of your races.